cin-yi-wei/mins/README.md

 ## How to run the test
 1. `npm install mocha`
 2. With the test script in `package.json`, you can `npm test` to run test.

+## Pull Request
+We accept pull request from anyone if you have good reason on publish.
+Meanwhile, we strongly suggest you post an issue or send an email to development@mins.page for discussion on the service.